bukosabino/wrapper-backtrader/README.md

 $ virtualenv -p python3.7 env
 $ source env/bin/activate
 $ pip install -r requirements.txt
-$ python strategies/bbands.py or python strategies/bbands_sideway.py
+$ python run.py
 ```

+# Advanced use

+You can modify the `settings.py` file.

+TODO:

-TODO: Implement Sortino Ratio like a new analyzer.
+* Implement Sortino Ratio like a new analyzer on Backtrader.
+* pep8 linter(flake8)
+* codecov